Storage abstraction

 admin.addNewColumnToTable("ns", "tbl", "c6", DataType.INT)

-- For Cosmos DB for NoSQL and DynamoDB: this operation is almost instantaneous as the table schema is not modified.
-Only the table metadata stored in a separated table are updated.
+• For Cosmos DB for NoSQL and DynamoDB: Adding a column is almost instantaneous as the table schema is not modified.
+Only the table metadata stored in a separate table is updated.

-- For Cassandra: adding a column will only update the schema metadata and do not modify existing schema records.
+• For Cassandra: Adding a column will only update the schema metadata and will not modify the existing schema records.
 The cluster topology is the main factor for the execution time.
-Since the schema metadata change propagates to each cluster node via a gossip protocol, the larger the cluster, the longer it will take for all nodes to be updated.
+Changes to the schema metadata are shared to each cluster node via a gossip protocol.
+Because of this, the larger the cluster, the longer it will take for all nodes to be updated.

-- For relational databases (MySQL, Oracle, etc.): it may take a very long time to execute and a table-lock may be performed.
+• For relational databases (MySQL, Oracle, etc.): Adding a column shouldn't take a long time to execute.

 Truncate a table